apache/kylin/website/_docs/install/configuration.md

 > Note: For more information, please refer to the **Enable Job Engine HA** section in [Deploy in Cluster Mode](/docs/install/kylin_cluster.html)

+### Job Engine Safemode {#job-engine-safemode}

+Safemode can be only used in default schedule.

+- `kylin.job.scheduler.safemode=TRUE`: to enable job scheduler safemode.
+In safemode, Newly submitted job will not be executed
+- `kylin.job.scheduler.safemode.runable-projects=project1,project2`: provide list of projects as exceptional case in safemode.

 ### Read/Write Separation   {#rw-deploy}